paxtonproctor/C_Programming_Practice/pthreads/README.md

 # This has notes over threads
 ## UNIX environment a thread:
-  -Exists within a process and uses the process resources -Has its own independent flow of control as long as its parent process exists and the OS supports it -Duplicates only the essential resources it needs to be independently schedulable -may share the process resources with other threads that act equally independtly -Dies if the parent process dies
+  ^Exists within a process and uses the process resources Has its own independent flow of control as long as its parent process exists and the OS supports it Duplicates only the essential resources it needs to be independently schedulable -may share the process resources with other threads that act equally independtly -Dies if the parent process dies
   -is "lightweight" because most of the overhead has already been accomplished through the creation of its process